savob/savobajic.ca/content/projects/personal/esc/esc-v2.md

 # Overview

-This was my successful attempt at miniaturizing my previous ESC, from 65mm x 35mm to 40mm x 25mm.
+This was my successful attempt at miniaturizing my previous ESC, from 65&nbsp;by&nbsp;35&nbsp;mm to 40&nbsp;by&nbsp;25&nbsp;mm.
 It is completely electronically identical to V1.

 Unlike V1 I actually went ahead and not only built one proper, but developed and ran code on it.
 Eventually actually managing to properly spin a BLDC motor, albeit only at 100% due to hardware constraints of the microcontroller used.